wangdh15/vscode-blade/README.md

 - [ ] when the terminal is killed, no new terminal will be created
 - [ ] support running some command when terminal is created
 - [ ] make it support vscode of lower version
+- [ ] support add prefix to blade command (such as bear --, environment variable)

 ## How to use